smelike/gohome/thego/exercises/ch5exersices.md

 Exercise 5.9: Write a function expand(s string, f func(string) string) string that replace each substring "$foo" within s by the text returned by f("foo").

+Exercise 5.10: Rewrite topoSort to use maps insteaad of slices and eliminate the initial sort.
+Verify that the results, though nondeterministic, are valid topological orderings.